#002

 A practical field guide to running coding agents safely: scope, isolation, verification, and review.

 A practical, execution-first guide to build, run, debug, and harden your first AI agent with tools, guardrails, and production checks.
+If you're deciding between this tutorial-first route and the architecture-first route, use /build-ai-agent as the lane map before you branch.

 A deep, command-level teardown of claudeagentsdk (#005): an open-source agent workspace built around the Anthropic Agent SDK, with a FastAPI backend, a Vite/React frontend, and an optional Vercel Sandbox runner for async, reproducible runs.